 a) in the use of satellite navigation and communication services which usually is multinational, multi-purpose and commercial in character, the full range of representative interests may only be addressed in a common telecommunications forum such as the ITU; and

-b) in aviation, the cohesion necessary between the airworthiness certification of aircraft, the inspection and approval of ground stations, and the radio licensing aspects need a common international focus.
+b) in aviation, the cohesion necessary between the airworthiness certification of aircraft, the inspection and approval of ground stations, and the radio licensing aspects need a common international focus.[I don’t understand this … are we saying ITU is the forum for that?]

 7-III.1.3 The ITU Radio Regulations contain authoritative treaty provisions representing the worldwide agreement on the telecommunications matters within the ITU areas of interest.